bugs181/Declarative/README.md

 # DeclarativeJSON
-Declarative JSON templating for Render frameworks such as HTML, React, React Native, Vue, etc
+Declarative templating for Render frameworks such as HTML, React, React Native, Vue, etc

 <br>